tpogden/tpogden.github.com/_posts/bookshelf/2018-01-10-october-to-december-2017.md

    should read some Tolstoy.

-   Marr makes no apology for it being a history of 'powerful individuals', but doesn't always convince me that someone else would've been along with the same idea.
+   Marr makes no apology for it being a history of 'powerful individuals', but doesn't always convince me that someone else would not have come along with the same idea.
 Watt and his steam engine for one example, or Ghandi's Salt March.
 In some cases it is clear that one person moved the world in a certain direction, like Zimmermann with his [Telegram][tele], and most significantly Genghis Khan.